wearefrank/ladybug/MANUAL_TEST.md

 **Step 50:** Restart the FF! and rerun the two reports.
 The one with stubbed senders should succeed.
 The one without stubbing should fail.

 **Step 60:** Stop the FF! and undo the change to `<ladybug-test>/manual-test/configurations/processXml/getName.xsl`.

+### Test 50: Toast messages

+**Step 10:** Go to the debug tab and select a report.
+Press the delete button.

+**Step 20:** There should appear a toast message to the bottom right saying "data loaded!".
+Click that toast message before it disappears.

+**Step 30:** A larger window should appear with the toast message in it and possibly more detailed information.

+### Test 60: Rerun and compare

+**Step 10:** Run Adapter1a.
+Copy the resulting report to the test tab.
+Press edit.
+Change the message of the last checkpoint.
+Save.

+**Step 20:** In the test tab, rerun the edited report.
+It should produce a negative result (red message to the right).

+**Step 30:** Press compare.

+**Step 40:** There should be two tree views, one to the left and one to the right.
+At both sides, all nodes except the last should be black.
+The last node at both sides should be red.

+**Step 50:** Check that the node comparison algorithm is "Path".

+**Step 60:** Select nodes on the left and on the right.
+Each time a node is selected on one side, the corresponding node should be selected on the other side.

+**Step 70:** For each selection of nodes, check that the corresponding values are shown to the bottom.
+Check that if the values on both sides are different, the differences are highlighted.

+**Step 80:** Change the node comparison algorithm to "None".
+Select nodes to the left and to the right.
+Check that selecting a node on one side does not affect the other side.